Metropolitan Opera National Council Utah District Auditions

 Gunter Radinger (801) 661-2704

-26 Singers Competed in November 12th Auditions for Cash Prizes and a Chance to Perform on Stage of the Met
+Over 1,500 Entrants Nationally to Compete for Cash Prizes and Chance to Perform on Stage of the Met

 For more information, please

 The MONC Utah District Auditions are supported in part by the Utah Division of Arts & Museums, with funding from the State of Utah and National Endowment for the Arts.
-Additional support is provided by the residents of Salt Lake County through the Zoo, Arts & Parks (ZAP) Program, the Salt Lake City Arts Council, BYU Broadcasting, and the University of Utah School of Music.
+Additional support is provided by the residents of Salt Lake County through the Zoo, Arts & Parks (ZAP) Program, the Salt Lake City Arts Council, the Arts, Culture, and Events (ACE) Fund administered by the Salt Lake City Mayor’s Office, and the University of Utah School of Music.